frictionlessdata/datapackage-py/README.md

 # ]
 ```

-As we could see our locations are just a strings.
-But it should be geopoints.
-Also Rome's location is not available but it's also just a `N/A` string instead of Python `None`.
-First we have to infer resource metadata:
+Everything was loaded correctly.
+As it's a tabular file, we could use the `.read(keyed=True)` method to load it as an array of dicts.
+Looking at the data itself, we see that everything was loaded as strings.
+This is correct for the `city`, but `location` is a latitude and longitude pair, and it has a value `N/A` that represents an inexistent value.
+Ideally, it would simply be `None`.

+Let's improve this.
+First, we have to infer the resource's metadata:

 ```python
 resource.infer()